How Flow Cytometry is Used in Studying Infectious Disease

 - Immunophenotyping allows researchers to diagnose quickly and accurately.

-- Effectiveness of emerging treatments and therapies can be tested rapidly and iterated testing until a solution is found.
+- Effectiveness of emerging treatments and therapies can be tested rapidly and iterated until a solution is found.

 - Cells can be sorted to study the specific effect that the infection has on them.